liupei991227/Engineering_of_ML_systems_2024/pre-materials/README.md

 Now your local environment knows that it should resolve the host names of the services provided by the MLOps platform into the IP of your cPouta VM where the MLOps platform is running.

-You can use the following command to check if you've configured your `etc/hosts` file correctly:
+On your local environment, you can use the following command to check if you've configured your `etc/hosts` file correctly:
 ```bash
 # Make sure you're using the mlops_eng conda environment
 conda activate mlops_eng